Karim-Bouanane/GPS-GSM-Vehicle-Tracker/README.md

 ## BN-220 GPS

-When the GPS is on, the GPS satellites broadcast the signals and GPS receivers use the signals and some calculation to provide periodicly some informations like latitude, longitude and altitude in format of NMEA 0182 protocol.
+When the GPS is on, the GPS satellites broadcast the signals and GPS receivers use the signals and some calculation to provide periodically some informations like latitude, longitude and altitude in format of NMEA 0182 protocol.

-The types of informations generated depends on which sentence of protocol NMEA is chosen.
+The types of information generated depend on what sentence of protocol NMEA is chosen.
 So as to configure the GPS module either use the u-Center software which has GUI and easy to use (this software is compatible with just ublox chip) or by sending to RX pin of GPS module commands which can be found in ublox chip datasheet.

-The communication is done through the UART interface and when data is received, microcontroller parse it, check it validity and and extract from it the informations needed.
+The communication is done through the UART interface and when data is received, the microcontroller parses it, checks it validity and extracts from it the information needed.

 ## A9 GSM/GPRS

-After that microcontroller gathered necesseraly data, it creates an HTTP request and send it by using the A9 GPS/GPRS module which is a modem that use GSM AT-commands to communicate with microcontroller.
+After that microcontroller has gathered necesseraly data, it creates an HTTP request and sends it by using the A9 GPS/GPRS module which is a modem that uses GSM AT-commands to communicate with the microcontroller.
 Here you can find reference to differents AT-commands supported by this module : [link here](https://docs.ai-thinker.com/_media/b_and_t/nb-iot/n92/kaifazhidaowendang/rda8908a_at_commandmanual9.0.pdf)

 The communication is also done through UART interface.